A lot of good and true content has already been written about Rav Aharon Leib Steinman zatzal, who recently passed away.

 The only way someone whose "nature is not to be bothered by such things" could ponder whether such a response is real bitachon or a blocked heart and a stiff neck is if this person engaged in regular genuine deep-digging cheshbon hanefesh (self-scrutiny for the sake of self-improvement).

 It may sound funny that after all the amazing and impressive things he achieved throughout his life, that the little bit of self-scrutiny he described in a letter written 77 years ago is what I found so impressive.

-But I've had extensive experience with this personality type and this is what proved to me that his spiritual greatness was the real deal and coming from a place of holiness.
+But after extensive experience with this personality type, this letter proved his spiritual greatness was the real deal and coming from a place of holiness.

 May there be many more like him in Am Yisrael.